 Only extremely urgent messages will be disseminated to students from parents.
-Due to the school's inability to confirm the authenticity of callers, the school will not pass on messages advising students to go to another location in the afternoon or to go home at times during the day.
+Due to the school's inability to confirm the authenticity of callers, the school will only attempt to pass on messages advising students to go to another location in the afternoon or to go home at times during the day if we can verify the authenticity of the caller.
 Parents who need to communicate this information to their children should arrange for a friend to collect the student from school.